cmadam/keylime-coreos/README.md

 ### Keylime Server

+*Important*: prior to installation, make sure that both server (verifier/registrar) and client (agent/tenant) images support the same Keylime API version (e.g. 2.1).
+Setups running different (incompatible) API versions on the server and client sides will fail.

 The recommended way to install software in CoreOS is to run it in containers.
 In this installation we manage the containers using Podman.